 How do I submit a claim without using a Standard Form 95?
 What information should be in the claim?

 You should submit a document that describes as completely as possible the facts and circumstances for the claim and describe the losses suffered that were allegedly caused by the incident.
 The document should set forth an amount claimed for personal injury and/or property damages, including any amount for economic related losses.
 The document must state a claim for money damages in a specific amount (or a "sum certain" amount) claimed for personal injury, death, or injury to or loss of property.

 Can I amend a claim that I submit if additional information becomes available after the initial submission?

 Yes.
 You may amend your claim at any time prior to reaching a settlement with EPA, or before you file a lawsuit under the FTCA.
 The EPA Claims Officer may request additional information as well.

 After I reach a final settlement with EPA, can I file additional claims related to the Gold King Mine accident?

 If you discover after submitting your claim that you have suffered more damages, you must amend your original claim in order to have EPA consider the new damages.
-If you accept a final settlement from EPA for your claim related to the Gold King Mine accident, you may not pursue additional claims originating from the Gold King Mine accident.You may need Adobe Reader to view files on this page.
+If you accept a final settlement from EPA for your claim related to the Gold King Mine accident, you may not pursue additional claims originating from the Gold King Mine accident.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.